9LivesStudios/Robot-battler/README.md

 ![alt tag](https://github.com/Legosoldat/Robot-battler/blob/master/Rpg/Rpg/res/logo.png)
 ===============================

-Robot-battler is a wave-based game with lots of customization.
+Robot-battler is a wave-based game with lots of flexebility and customization.

 This is a WIP.
 We're coding in pure java and any suggestions are highly appriciated.